-8 C.F.R. §§ 1003.103(c), 292.3(c)(4).
-The practitioner must report the misconduct, criminal conviction, or discipline both to the EOIR Disciplinary Counsel and to the DHS Disciplinary Counsel within 30 days of the issuance of the relevant initial order.
-The duty applies even if an appeal of the conviction or discipline is pending.
+8 C.F.R. § 1003.103(c).
+The practitioner and, if applicable, the authorized official of each recognized organization must report the misconduct, criminal conviction, or discipline to the EOIR Disciplinary Counsel within 30 days of the issuance of the relevant initial order.
+The practitioner also must report the misconduct, criminal conviction, or discipline to the DHS Disciplinary Counsel within 30 days of issuance of the relevant initial order.
+8 C.F.R. § 292.3(c)(4).
+The duty to report applies even if an appeal of the conviction or discipline is pending.